GiridharPalivela09/AI_Agent/README.md

 # 🤖 Agentic AI Research Assistant

 An intelligent, multi-language research assistant powered by IBM Granite Foundation Models.
-This agent autonomously analyzes, summarizes, and responds to research queries using structured prompts and API integration.
+This agent autonomously analyzes, summarizes, and responds to queries of the user using structured prompts and API integration.

-> Built for **IBM SkillsBuild for Academia 2025 – Project #1: Research Agent**
+> Built for **IBM SkillsBuild for Academia 2025 – Project #1: Smart Farming Agent**

 ---